mengelbart/rtp-over-quic-draft/draft-engelbart-rtp-over-quic.md

 Additionally, a QUIC implementation MUST expose the smoothed RTT as descirbed in {{Section 5 of QUIC-RECOVERY}} to the application.

+{{Section 7.1 of QUIC-RECOVERY}} also specifies how QUIC treats ECN marks if ECN is supported by the network path.
+If ECN counts can be exported from a QUIC implementation, these may be used to improve congestion control as described in the next section.

 ## Congestion Controller Interface {#cc-interface}

 There are different congestion control algorithms proposed by RMCAT to implement application layer